-While promotion from fireman to leading fireman, fire personal should undertake a training course for Leading Fireman.
-This training will provide both theoretical and practical training required for effective deployment of fire vehicles and fire equipment and personal.
-In case, A&N Islands Training Centre does not have adequate infrastructure and capacity, the Leading Fireman training should be provided at NFSC Nagpur, or any other suitable neighboring state training centre.
+While promotion from fireman to leading fireman category, fire personnel should undertake training course designed for leading fireman.
+This training will provide both theoretical and practical training required for effective deployment of fire vehicles and fire equipment as well.

-Estimated number of fire Personnel who require training for leading fireman in operational Fire Stations (after filling the gap of manpower), and additional new recruitment for new urban and new rural Fire Stations is shown in Table 12-30.
+Estimated number of fire personnel who require training for leading fireman in operational Fire Stations (after filling the gap of manpower), and additional new recruitment for new urban and new rural Fire Stations is shown in Table 40-37.